 2. Lay out drop cloths.

 This is a messy project.
 I mean, you’re painting watered-down glitter glaze on a wall, unless you want glitter floors too, drop cloths are a must to minimize the mess.
 I used a sheet the kids had destroyed.

 I did 1 cup (8 oz) water to 16 oz of glaze, but if you want a stronger glitter effect, reduce the water.
 If you want even less shine, go a little more.
 You can do a test patch if you like.
 While the glaze is wet, it will come off with warm water.
 Coverage-wise, it looks much like it does wet once dry except you can’t tell where the brush strokes are and such.

 As noted up there, a 16 oz. bottle mixed this way covered an 8 x 10 room with one small window and a door.

 4. Paint it on the wall

-I was not brave enough to try a roller on this project.
+I was not brave enough to try a paint roller on this project.
 I feared it would absorb all my glaze and I’d be stuck buying more.
-If you try it, drop us a comment and let the rest of the DIY glitter wall makers know there’s an easier way, but I used a 4 in. edging brush.
+If you try it, drop us a comment and let the rest of the DIY glitter wall makers know there’s an easier way, but I used a 4-in. edging brush.
 Again, if you didn’t read the beginning of this thing, an 8 x 10 room took me about 45 minutes this way, ceiling to floor, full coverage.